Willie169/Android-Non-Root/README.md

 ### Introduction of ADB and Shizuku

 * The Android Debug Bridge (ADB) is a programming tool used for the debugging of Android-based devices.
 The daemon on the Android device connects with the server on the host PC over USB or TCP, which connects to the client that is used by the end-user over TCP.
 Made available as open-source software under the Apache License by Google, its features include a shell and the possibility to make backups.
 The ADB software is available for many devices such as Windows, Linux and macOS.
 It has been misused by botnets and other malware, for which mitigations were developed such as RSA authentication and device whitelisting.
 * Shizuku is an open-source app for serving multiple apps that require root/adb.
 If your "root required app" only needs adb permission, you can easily expand the audience by using Shizuku.
 Also, Shizuku is significantly faster than root shell.
+Go to their official website: <https://shizuku.rikka.app> for more information.

 ### Connect Shizuku to Wireless ADB